 Inquiries regarding the Marine Board and TRB's port, waterway, and marine transportation activities should be directed to Scott Brotemarkle.

 The Marine Board serves the nation and its sponsoring federal agencies by providing technical and policy evaluations and advice in areas related to marine transportation.
-The Marine Board is seeking nominations for new members to be appointed to 3-year terms that would commence on 1 November 2013.
-There will be up to two (2) vacancies on the Board in 2014 and there is particular interest in candidates with expertise in the following areas: Ferry/Passenger Vessel Transportation, Port and Terminal Operations and Management, Inland Waterways, and Naval Engineering.
-If you wish to nominate individuals for consideration by the selection committee, please complete the nomination form and return it to Marine Board Staff Director Scott Brotemarkle on or before June 30, 2013.
+The Marine Board is seeking nominations for new members to be appointed to 3-year terms that would commence on 1 November 2014.
+There will be up to three (3) vacancies on the Board in 2014 and there is particular interest in candidates with expertise in the following areas: Marine Environmental Policy, Ship Operations and Management/Liner Operations, and Vessel Operations/Pilotage.
+If you wish to nominate individuals for consideration by the selection committee, please complete the nomination form and return it to Marine Board Staff Director Scott Brotemarkle on or before July 7, 2014.

 Meeting: Marine Board 2013 Spring Meeting